 The cutoffs panel, where only rocks with porosities of more than 7% are accepted.

 STEP 4: Declare for which stratigraphic zone the upscaling will be computed, and the output curves.

-The figure below shows the "Zonation Panel" to select the stratigraphic zones and specify curve outputs.
+The "Zonation Panel" to select the stratigraphic zones and specify curve outputs.

 STEP 5: Specify the cutoff system for net-pay.

 This step involves the same concepts and considerations discussed for net-pay, but with one difference: the rock must bear significative oil or gas hydrocarbons in its pore space.
 This means that an additional petrophysical property must be specified: that property is water saturation.
 In the image below, the water saturation curve is found in the position 20 of the LAS well log, and its cutoff filtering was 0 < SW < 60%.

 However, what can be done if the user has to do a quick and dirty flash study of a reservoir with raw, non interpreted original curves?.
 In such cases, some simple reservoirs can be screened with an approximate quick cutoff system.